State College, PA - Centre County Adds 2 New COVID-19 Cases -

 Centre County Adds 2 New COVID-19 Cases

-Centre County reported two new COVID-19 cases on Tuesday, bringing its total to 230 since the first was reported on March 20, according to the Pennsylvania Department of Health.
+The Pennsylvania Department of Health reported two new COVID-19 cases in Centre County on Wednesday, bringing its total to 232 since the first was reported on March 20.

-The county also reported 82 new negative test results.
-A total of 4,948 patients in Centre County have tested negative.
+The county also had 94 new negative test results.
+A total of 5,042 patients in Centre County have tested negative.

-Statewide, the health department reported 995 new cases, increasing Pennsylvania's total to 91,299.
-It was the state's highest single-day increase since May 10.
-New positives reported on Tuesdays are often higher than other days because of a lag in weekend reporting.
+Statewide, the health department reported 849 new cases, increasing Pennsylvania's total to 92,148.
+Among the state's new cases on Wednesday, 230 are in Allegheny County and 90 are in Philadelphia.

 Centre County's confirmed cases by zip code are [new case since Monday in brackets]: